-Candidates with a minimum BScN, MScN or PhD preferred, are encouraged to apply.
-Current registration as a Practicing RN with the BCCNM is required for all clinical positions and is preferred for all other positions.
+Candidates with a graduate degree or ABD (PhD) in Environmental Studies or a related discipline will be considered.
 Teaching experience at the postsecondary level and/or evidence of instructional training is preferred.
 Related professional experience will be viewed favorably.
 Commitment to student-centred learning is considered important.
-There is possibility of remote teaching for some theory courses; please indicate a preference for remote teaching in your application, if applicable.
+There is no possibility of remote instruction.